Listen to this post with Alexa!

-Austin has an abundance of perfect places for great dates, but every once in awhile you need to take that special someone out of town.
+Austin has an abundance of perfect places for great dates, but every once in awhile you need to take that special someone on a day trip.
 You want to hit the road, but where do you go?

 10.)
 Cooper’s Old Time Pit Bar-B-Que in Llano

 You can get Cooper’s Old Time Pit Bar-B-Que in Austin, but if you want to make a special trip out of their delicious and famous barbecue, head out Highway 71 West for about 75 miles to their original location in Llano.
 Their signature dish is the Big Chop which is a thick-cut pork chop lightly seasoned and cooked in their pits.
 They have all the traditional Texas barbecue staples, so you and your date are bound to find something to hit the spot.
 The picnic tables inside aren’t quite a bistro table for two, but you’ll be fine making new friends.